-If you have more than one index, for example, one index for terms and another (default) index for posts, each index requires separate steps for indexing, re-indexing, and versioning.
+If more than one type of ES index exists (e.g. one for terms and another one for posts), each one requires separate steps for indexing, re-indexing, and versioning.

-The amount of time it takes for an index depends on the size of the database.
+The amount of time to complete indexing depends on the size of the database.
 To increase the amount of posts indexed per cycle, use the

 Values not accepted.

---setup option completely drops and recreates the index.
+Completely drops and recreates the index with mappings.

 Values not accepted.